Arcadia Unified School District: Board of Education

 The Arcadia Unified School District Board of Education members are elected at-large and composed of five members elected to a four-year term.
-The elections are held on a third Tuesday in April of odd-numbered years.
+The elections are held on the third Tuesday in April of odd-numbered years.
 Starting with the 2020 California Primary election, the Board of Education elections were held on the first Tuesday after the first Monday in March of even-numbered years.